NoamRa/js-scope-syntax-highlighting/README.md

-# JavaScript Closure Syntax Highlighting
+# JavaScript Scope Syntax Highlighting

-## An attempt to make a syntax highlighter that also colors variable by closure
+## An attempt to make a syntax highlighter that also colors variable by scope